Ziheng Yang

-Ziheng Yang FRS (杨子恒; born 1 November 1964) is a Chinese biologist.
+Ziheng Yang FRS (杨子恒; born 1 November 1964) is a British biologist.
 He holds the R.A.
 Fisher Chair of Statistical Genetics at University College London, and is the Director of R.A.
 Fisher Centre for Computational Biology at UCL.
 He was elected a Fellow of the Royal Society in 2006.

 Academic career

 Yang graduated from Gansu Agricultural University with a BSc in 1984, and from Beijing Agricultural University with a MSc in 1987, and PhD in 1992.

 After the PhD, he worked as a postdoctoral researcher in Department of Zoology, University of Cambridge (1992–3), The Natural History Museum (London) (1993–4), Pennsylvania State University (1994–5), and University of California at Berkeley (1995–7), before taking up a faculty position in Department of Biology, University College London.
 He was a Lecturer (1997), Reader (2000), and then Professor (2001) in the same department.
 He was appointed to the R.A.
 Fisher Chair in Statistical Genetics in UCL in 2010.